-There was a very moving and groundbreaking interview with Sama kobun for me.
-I told him about our way of shooting the bow.
-Not having a Kyudobogen and not in the outward form of this tradition.
-I told him that we will use other sheet and quite consistently offer Zazen and the bow exercise as a “complete package” in our home.
-There was at that time, from dogmatic Zen circles, many concerns about this practice and I was not sure if what we were doing was right in the sense of Zen.
-How liberating and encouraging were Kobuns words:
+I had a very moving interview with Kobun Sama that had and has a lasting influence.
+I told him about our way of shooting the bow, without a Kyudo bow and without the outer forms of the Kyudo tradition.
+I told him that we use other bows and that we quite consistently offer Zazen and the bow exercise as a ‘complete package’ in our house.
+There were many concerns about this practice from dogmatic Zen circles at that time.
+I was not sure if what we did was right in the sense of Zen.
+Kobun’s words were liberating and encouraging:

 “Keep it up, do not let yourselves be swayed, it’s good what you’re doing!”

-That was so clear, so present, without reservations, no diplomatic ciphers, was simple Zen pur!
-So we went on, our exercise complemented by the experience of the Indian archery, and thus develop our profile.
-An important stop on the way was the conversation with Kobun.
+That was so clear, so present, without reservations, no diplomatic ciphers; it was simply pure Zen!
+So we went on and complemented our exercises with our experience of Indian archery, thus further developing our profile.
+The conversation with Kobun was an important encouragement on the way.
 We thank him!

 –Kurt KyuSei –